 You couldn't have asked for a better start to the season.

-Scott Chandler and Donald Jones
+Scott Chandler and Donald Jones celebrate a touchdown |

 In the opening minutes, Buffalo was able to jump ahead on the scoreboard and they never looked back.
 During the game, they took full advantage of Kansas City's mistakes, made very few of their own and proved physical on both sides of the ball.
 If one didn't know better, I would say they have the look of a potential playoff team.